Hungry kids are at risk of health issues, developmental issues, and behavioral issues.

 With a full stomach, children are able to interact well with others and excel in school.

-We provide and deliver nutritious, kid-friendly meals to over 120 local students who lack access to other food programs during school breaks.
+We provide and deliver nutritious, kid-friendly meals to over 130 local students who lack access to other food programs during school breaks.
+This number has increased from the previous years.

 From 2011 to December 2022, Food4Kids served over 1000 students, providing over 96,300 meals.